- Who must complete a Service Line Inventory (SLI)?

 Yes.

-- Will there be a simple process to access those funding resources instead of formal loan/SRF/Capacity grant process?
+- Will there be a simple process to access those funding resources instead of going through the formal loan/SRF/Capacity grant process?

 The DWP is working on creating a streamlined process for smaller systems (<200 service connections) to access funding resources.
 Larger systems will need to apply through the DWSRF process.